 You see those sites that sell everything under the sun; from outdoor lights to toothbrush holders; no overarching theme or brand.
 Unless you’re a big player like Amazon, you’ll never do that well.
 We’ll talk more about the importance of niching down in a future article, but it’s poor business strategy to be an online 5 & dime.

 So, to this end, we’ve narrowed our options down from 195 countries to a handful, which involved some alcohol, a blindfold, a bit of eeney-meeny and some coin flips of fate, you know, technical processes of elimination, but there is still an overwhelming pressure to make the decision.

 Limitations are Good

-What I’ve come to believe is that maybe the benefits of freedom is not in how many options you have, but in making a decision and investing wholeheartedly in it, as suggested by Mark Manson (The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life.
+What I’ve come to believe is that maybe the benefits of freedom is not in how many options you have, but in making a decision and investing wholeheartedly in it, as Mark Manson eloquently suggests in The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life.
 You either have surface level breadth experiences of many things or you narrow down your scope and enjoy the full-depth experience of a few things that mean more to you.

 To apply it to our menu options and business services or products, you narrow down to a set few well researched options and perfect them.
 For our where-to-live debacle, instead of randomly going from place to place and not really feeling like we’re living anywhere, maybe we settle on a couple of places, keep revisiting them and make those our honorary homes.